Article: Unbundling and the Lawyer's Duty of Care (Hornsby 2012)

 Ethics rule 6.5 is a powerful tool to diversify pro bono programs and to transform court services because it allows unbundled lawyers to perform real time services in court-annexed programs without the onerous clerical burdens and limitations unde

-Weblink: ABA Standing Committee on the Delivery of Legal Services (ABA 2015)
+Weblinks: ABA Standing Committee on the Delivery of Legal Services (ABA 2015)

 The ABA Standing Committee on the Delivery of Legal Services has the mandate to improve access to lawyers and legal services for those of modern income – those who do not qualify for legal aid yet lack the resources for full representation.

-Weblink: Attorney Ethics When Interacting with an SRL (ABA 2015)
+Weblinks: Attorney Ethics When Interacting with an SRL (ABA 2015)

 This web page is an inventory of state ethics opinions on the ethical duties of an attorney when interacting with a self-represented litigant (SRL).

 SRLN Brief: Integrating Unbundling into Self-Help Services (SRLN 2015)

 The states vary tremendously on how they may have integrated unbundling into their service delivery systems.

 Report: Analysis of Rules That Enable Lawyers to Serve Self-Represented Litigants with Unbundling (ABA 2014)